Skip to Main Content Skip to Main Navigation

 A: Effective Fall 2023, SAT/ACT will be optional.

 However, the City University of New York (CUNY) requires all students to demonstrate proficiency in English (reading and writing) and math in order to enroll in credit-bearing courses in the associated subject.
-Students may establish proficiency in a variety of ways, including, but not limited to, meeting benchmark score on the New York State Regents exams (when available) and maintaining a minimum high school GPA or High School Equivalency exam score.
+Students may establish proficiency in a variety of ways, including, but not limited to, meeting benchmark score on the New York State Regents exams (when available) and maintaining a specific high school GPA or High School Equivalency exam score.
 Visit the CUNY Testing Site for more information.

 Q: What is the best way for me to send you my transcript(s)?